Humphries-Lab/Bayesian_Strategy_Analysis_MATLAB/README.md

 # Bayesian_Strategy_Analysis_MATLAB
 MATLAB toolbox for Bayesian analysis of behavioural strategies on choice tasks

+Tested with: MATLAB R2017a onwards
+Requires: Statistics and Machine Learning Toolbox

 [reference to pre-print to go here]

 ## Top-level scripts